entice/entice/server.md

 join
 - client_id       // the id of your client, from API
 - transfer_token  // a temporary token for authentication
-- char_name       // your character, needs to exist already ;)
 ```

 Success: